imalbertpuig/environment-aliases/README.md

-# environment-aliases
+# Environment Aliases
-Single aliases file to share my environment used commands.
+Single file with all my aliases.